This article covers:

 - BQ Docs and Submissions

-To close the hub, click on the 'X'.
-The hub can slide out whenever you need it, and you can close it when you want to get it out of the way.
+To close The Hub, click on the white "X" in the top, right-hand corner of The Hub.
+The Hub can slide out whenever you need it, and you can close it when you want to get it out of the way.

 When you click on a student, a box will expand with more information and options.
 Information about the student will show in the bottom of the box.
 Here, you can see the student’s username, email address, advisor, advisor email, and ID.